Axiverse Lampposts: Results

-where we have empirically found that $g_{\rm obs} \sim 10^{-12}\,{\rm GeV}^{-1}$ and $\varepsilon\sim 0$ match existing decay limits with a few orders of magnitude across the parameter space $m \in[{\rm eV},{\rm TeV}]$; in detail, both these parameters depend on the specific experimental parameters and backgrounds.
-Because the populated heavy tail falls only as $m^{-3/4}$ while the decay reach typically strengthens as $m^{-3/2-\varepsilon}$, indirect searches become rapidly dominant once the spectrum extends into the region with $\Gamma_{a\to\gamma\gamma}\sim H_0$.
+where we have empirically found that $g_{\rm obs} \sim 10^{-12}\,{\rm GeV}^{-1}$ and $\varepsilon\sim 0$ match existing decay limits with a few orders of magnitude across the parameter space $m \in[{\rm eV},{\rm TeV}]$.
+In detail, both $g_{\rm obs}$ and $\varepsilon$ differ between constraints, and depend on the specific experimental parameters and backgrounds.
+Because the populated heavy tail falls only as $m^{-3/4}$ while the decay reach typically strengthens as $m^{-3/2-\varepsilon}$ \cite{Essig:2013goa}, indirect searches tend to dominate when the axion spectrum extends into the region with $\Gamma_{a\to\gamma\gamma}\sim H_0$, though whether these populations are visible depends on the scale of inflation.
 Phrased as a constraint on the axion decay constant, we find

-In practice, this implies that, even for modest values of $H_I$, decay constraints can be among the most powerful probes whenever the axion spectrum populates masses across many decades.
+In practice, this implies that even for modest values of $H_I$, decay constraints can be among the most powerful probes whenever the axion spectrum populates masses across many decades.
 Further, the rapid scaling with $g_{\rm obs}$ indicates that substantial gains in axion parameter sensitivity can be made with even modest improvements in detector sensitivity.